Independent Television Commission: Activities

 On 1 January 1993 these new arrangements came into force, and the ITC began its job of 'light-touch regulation'.
 During this time, the ITC regulated the Channel 3 system as well as Channel 4.
 It issued licences to new satellite broadcasters and awarded the Channel 5 licence in the mid-1990s.
 It also regulated cable TV.

 In the early 2000s, the British government, in a white paper, declared its intention to merge the ITC with the Radio Authority, Office of Telecommunications, and Radiocommunications Agency.
 This merger, under the Communications Act 2003, took effect on 29 December 2003.
 Most powers of the ITC are now exercised by the Office of Communications (Ofcom), making some powers – and the ITC itself – defunct.

-At this point, technical standards regulation, previously carried out in accordance with the IBA engineering "Code of Practice", seems to have disappeared from the regulatory landscape.